zenglenn42/CityMatch/README.md

 Cool CSS features like ```scroll-snap-type``` and ```scroll-snap-align``` might warrant different settings depending upon device orientation.

 In mobile portrait mode, where we've got enough space to view an entire city photo-card, ```scroll-snap-type: mandatory``` makes sense and feels nice and thumb-flickable.
 However, in landscape mode, ```mandatory``` is overkill and actually detracts from the UX since cards may span the viewport, leaving users to curse you when the bottom content of a card snaps out of view, with slavish top-alignment.
 Clearly, ```proximity``` snapping is the better choice.
+I probably should create landscape-friendly city cards.
+Maybe with a square-ish image on left and text on the right.
+Then I could bust out ```scroll-snap-type: mandatory``` for ***both*** orientations and have satisfyingly flick-worthy cards in all cases.

 There's a fine line between enabling usability and good intentions that ultimately annoy.